cilium/cilium/Documentation/helm-values.rst

      - Annotate k8s node upon initialization with Cilium's metadata.
      - bool
      - ``false``
+   * - authentication.enabled
+     - Enable authentication processing and garbage collection.
+Note that if disabled, policy enforcement will still block requests that require authentication.
+But the resulting authentication requests for these requests will not be processed, therefore the requests not be allowed.
+     - bool
+     - ``true``
    * - authentication.expiredGCInterval
      - Interval for garbage collection of expired auth map entries.
      - string